Cryptolens/license-server/README.md

 # License Server

+> **Note**: a seprate subscription is required to use the license server: https://cryptolens.io/products/license-server/

 ## Idea
 **Problem**: Large companies tend to have strict policies that restrict certain machines to have direct internet access.
 This is a problem if we want license files on them to be up-to-date.